kupa22/apple-homekey/README.md

 (...)
 5C 04 02000100
 ```

-For a **Fast Transaction**, the cryptogram calculation was removed.
+**Fast Transaction**: The cryptogram calculation was removed.
 Instead, the first 16 bytes of the key derivation function output is used as the cryptogram.
 For this purpose, the shared info for the KDF has been modified.
-It now contains the following data:
+It now contains the following data (in exactly this order):

 * The X coordinate of the Reader Public Key
 * A fixed value